aapp1420/BERT-analysis/README.md

   return maximum explainable variance of each layer

-  **Plot the corresponding figure of each definition for both pretrained embeddings and finetuned embeddings and save in bert/picture**
+## Step 4 Plot the corresponding figure of each definition for both pretrained embeddings and finetuned embeddings and save picture in bert/picture**

   Anisotropy of each layers: